-Restrictions linked to the COVID 19 health crisis
+Restrictions related to the COVID 19 health crisis

-Preamble : Below are the new restrictions in effect on travel plans to Canada due to the recent evolution of the health crisis linked to COVID-19.
-The information on this page is updated as much as possible based on new decisions made by the Canadian administration.
-Since the onset of the health crisis in 2020, countries have had to frequently modify their policy in terms of access to the territory for foreigners.
+Preamble : Here are the new restrictions in force concerning travel plans to Canada due to the recent evolution of the health crisis linked to COVID-19.
+The information on this page is updated as much as possible according to new decisions made by the Canadian administration.
+Since the start of the health crisis in 2020, countries have had to frequently modify their policy on the accessibility of the territory by foreigners.
 We try to be as up to date as possible with recent decisions on the subject.

 Since November 30, 2021, you must be vaccinated to enter Canada.
-Tests negative for COVID‑19 are no longer accepted to enter the territory.
+Negative COVID‑19 tests are no longer accepted to enter the territory.
 Airlines are responsible for checking the vaccination status of all travelers before boarding.

-The list of vaccines accepted by Canada to be considered fully vaccinated and to enter Canada has been extended.
-The list of COVID-19 vaccines recognized by Canada includes as of November 30, 2021 the vaccines Sinopharm, Sinovac and Covaxin (according to the WHO list).
+The list of vaccines accepted by Canada to be considered fully vaccinated and able to enter Canada has been extended.
+The list of vaccines against COVID-19 recognized by Canada includes since November 30, 2021 the vaccines Sinopharm, Sinovac and Covaxin (in accordance with the WHO list).

-To stay informed of the new restrictions on access to Canadian territory, you can consult the Canada website.
+To stay informed of the new restrictions on access to Canadian territory, you can consult the Canada site .

-Canadian residents no longer need to test negative for COVID-19 when their stay out of the country is less than 72 hours.
+Canadian residents no longer need to present a negative COVID-19 test when the duration of their stay outside the territory is less than 72 hours.